CFLIT: Coexisting Federated Learning and Information Transfer: System Model and Problem Formulation

 \subsection{IT Model}

 As over-the-air FL requires $dT$ RBs in total, the remaining $MS - dT$ RBs are assigned to IT devices for uplink data transmissions, where each RB is allocated to one IT device.
 Let $g_{n, m, s} \in \mathbb{C}$ denote the channel coefficient between IT device $n$ and the AP on the $m$-th subcarrier of the $s$-th OFDM symbol.
-Then, the corresponding received signal on the $m$-th subcarrier of the $s$-th OFDM symbol can be expressed as { }where $x_{n, m, s}$ is the digitally-modulated transmit signal with $\mathbb{E}[|x_{n, m, s}|^2] = 1$, $P_2$ is the transmit power of each IT device, and $z_{m, s} \sim \mathcal{CN}(0, \sigma^2)$ is the AWGN.
-As a result, the achievable rate of IT device $n$ on the $m$-th subcarrier of the $s$-th OFDM symbol is given by { }where $\phi \geq 1$ is the achievable rate gap due to channel coding and modulation.
-Consequently, the average IT sum-rate on each OFDM RB is given by { }
+Then, the corresponding received signal on the $m$-th subcarrier of the $s$-th OFDM symbol can be expressed as